 - (c) Operation and Maintenance Plan. - (4) Payment of the initial application fee (see below for further information about fees). - C. Information Requests.
 The applicant shall submit all additional information requested by the Stormwater Authority to issue a decision on the application. - D. Determination of Completeness: The Stormwater Authority shall make a determination as to the completeness of the application and adequacy of the materials submitted.
 No review shall take place until the application is determined complete. - E. Fees.
 Each application must be accompanied by the appropriate application fee as established by the Stormwater Authority.
 Applicants shall also pay review fees as determined by the Stormwater Authority sufficient to cover any expenses connected with the public hearing and review of the Land Disturbance Permit Application before the review process commences.
 The Stormwater Authority is authorized to retain a registered Professional Engineer (PE) or other professional consultant to advise the Stormwater Authority on any or all aspects of the Application.
 Additional fee information is provided in Section 8. - F. Entry.
 Filing an application for a permit grants the Stormwater Authority or its agent, permission to enter the site to verify the information in the application and to inspect for compliance with permit conditions. - G. Other Boards.
 The Stormwater Authority shall notify the Town Clerk of receipt of the application, and shall provide one copy of the application package to the relevant Town administrative boards or commissions, such as the Conservation Commission or Department of Public Works - H. Public Hearing.
-The Authority shall hold a public hearing within 21 days of the receipt of a complete application and shall take final action within 21 days from the time of the close of the hearing unless such time is extended by agreement between the applicant and the Authority.
-The applicant shall provide notice of the public hearing by publication, posting and by first-class mailings at least seven days prior to the hearing to abutters of the subject property listed on a certified abutters list obtained from the assessor's office.
-The Authority shall make the application available for inspection by the public during business hours at the Town Hall. - I. Action by the Stormwater Authority.
+The Stormwater Authority shall hold a public hearing within 21 days from the receipt of a complete application and may continue the hearing as necessary for complete review.
+The Stormwater Authority shall take final action within thirty (30) days from the time of the submission of all required information unless such time is extended by agreement between the applicant and Stormwater Authority.
+Notice of the public hearing shall be by publication, posting and by first-class mailings to abutters at least seven (7) days prior to the hearing.
+The Stormwater Authority shall make the application available for inspection by the public during business hours. - I. Action by the Stormwater Authority.
 The Stormwater Authority may: - (1) Approve the Land Disturbance Permit Application and issue a permit if it finds that the performance standards and requirements set forth herein have been met; - (2) Approve the Land Disturbance Permit Application and issue a permit with conditions, modifications or restrictions that Stormwater Authority determines are required to ensure that the performance standards and requirements set forth herein are met;